8 Production LLM Serving Systems

 8.2 Multi-LoRA Serving

-In many production deployments, you don’t just serve one model – you serve many fine-tuned variants of the same base model.
-Different customers, tasks, or use cases each have their own adapter, and loading a separate full model for each one is wildly impractical.
+In many production deployments, you don’t just serve one model — you serve many fine-tuned variants of the same base model.
+LoRA (Hu et al. 2021) is a popular fine-tuning technique that adds small, trainable matrices to a frozen base model.
+Loading a separate full model for each customer is wildly impractical because of the loading time impact on TTFT and the memory overhead impact on concurrency.
 Multi-LoRA serving solves this by keeping a single copy of the base model weights in GPU memory and hot-swapping lightweight LoRA adapters at request time.

 A LoRA adapter modifies the base model by adding low-rank update matrices to specific layers — typically the attention projections.
 These adapters are small, often just tens of megabytes compared to the base model’s tens of gigabytes.
 This size difference is what makes the whole approach work: you can keep the base model loaded and swap adapters in and out without the memory cost of maintaining multiple full model copies.